 So where does this leave us?
 If the chief security engineer for Android says it ain't a problem, suggesting antivirus companies are just trying to sell their products, then should we be concerned?
 Maybe.
 Security companies and antivirus app developers would respond by saying Google is simply trying to downplay the flaws in its own Play Store.
 But let's back up a step.

-What are viruses?
+What are Android viruses?

-Where do they come from?
+Where does Android malware come from?

-What is the risk?
+What is the risk of malware and viruses?

 The security threat malware poses to your device varies.
-In some cases, it will send adverts to your smartphone, other times rogue software can imitate sites you normally access, tricking you into giving up your password or credit card details.
+In some cases, it will simply send ads to your smartphone, which is annoying but not exactly dangerous.
+At other times, rogue software can imitate sites or apps you normally trust, tricking you into giving up your password or credit card details.